 A nice guitar stand is so much better than keeping your guitar in a case.
 Guitars are things of beauty and should be displayed prominently and proudly.
 Besides, you can get a very fine and capable guitar stand for $15 -20.
 I recommend the On Stage XCG4 Tubular Guitar Stand with Velveteen Padding and Security Strap (pictured here) or the String Swing Metal Home and Studio Wide Guitar Hanger if you’re looking for a wall mounted guitar stand (hanger).

 Any electric guitar player will tell you it’s all about tone.
 Good tone requires a clean signal, and that means a good quality guitar cable.
-Armor Gold Cables are some of the best , but they cost around $35.
+Some cables can cost over $40.
 But you can get some pretty good cables under $25 guitar cables under $25.
-I know, this is pretty much pushing the limit of gift ideas for guitarists under $25, but not by much. 😉
+I know, this is pretty much pushing the limit of gift ideas for guitarists under $25, but not by much. ;-)

 Ok, so this isn’t less than $25.
 In fact, it’s usually found in the $40 range.
 It’s the Vox AmPlug !
 This is a headphone amp.
 It plugs into the guitar jack and then headphones get plugged into the AmPlug.
 The result?
 Classic Vox AC30 tone in your headphones without disturbing the neighbors (or anyone else in the room).